Nuno-Jesus/Make-A-Make/README.md

 ### <a name="conditionals">A1 - Conditional Directives</a>

 Conditionals are directives that `make` should obey or ignore, depending on string values.
-Conditionals can use either the expanded values from variables, constant strings, or both.
+Conditionals always use strings, either from variables or constant strings.

 This is the general syntax for a conditional: